 NOTE: Important!
 This instruction is relevant only if you encounter problems with data transmission over the network.

-For example, for some unknown reason, certain web pages do not open, or file transfer errors are present.
+For example, certain web pages do not open for some unknown reason, or file transfer errors are present.

 If the Internet access and data transfer work correctly, you should not experiment with the MTU parameter because you can worsen the performance of your home network by doing the wrong thing.
 Nowadays, various network devices (routers, adapters, modems, etc.) usually use the optimal MTU settings preset by default and often the auto-size packet function automatically determines the MTU value.

 The MTU (Maximum Transmission Unit) refers to the maximum packet size transmitted over the network without fragmentation.
 If a packet is larger than the MTU setting, it will fragment (split) into smaller packets.
-With many such packets, this can significantly slow down the transmission of data over the network.
+With many such packets, this can significantly slow down data transmission over the network.

 It is possible to manually set the MTU value for the desired interface in many network devices, but you need to determine its optimal size correctly.